codelibs/fess-docs/en/13.16/admin/dataconfig-guide.rst

 Overview
 ========

-Data Store Crawling Configuaration page manages configurations for crawling on Data Store, such as Database.
+Data Store Crawling Configuration page manages configurations for crawling on Data Store, such as Database.

 Management Operations
 =====================